30% Say U.S. Heading in Right Direction

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The survey of 1,000 Likely Voters was conducted on November 30, 2014 by Rasmussen Reports.
-The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
+The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports from December 8-14, 2014.
+The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.